 Ritter Island Unit, Thousand Springs State Park

 Our trip continued in the following days with visits to Bruneau Dunes State Park, the Snake River Birds of Prey National Conservation Area, and the World Center For Birds of Prey in Boise.
 We also spent time exploring downtown Boise and the parks and trails of the Boise River Greenbelt.
-Look for more on our trip in the coming weeks.
+Check out the rest of our southwest Idaho exploration:

 Oxbow Park is a popular picnicking and camping area located on the Sandy River just east of Portland, Oregon at the base of the Cascade foothills.
 The photos here were taken a few years ago when my wife and I visited on a beautiful fall day.